ruchanswin/justin-intern-repo/onboarding_program/React-Fundamentals/react_hooks.md

-# Preventing Unneccesary Renders with useCallback
+# Preventing Unnecessary Renders with useCallback

 * What problem does useCallback solve?
 * It prevents unnecessary re-creations of functions on every render, and helps avoid unwanted re-renders in deeply nested components.